-Your soft skills will take a life time to develop and are really hard use.
+Your soft social skills will take a life time to develop and are really hard use.
 Why?
 Because soft skills are about communicating with and understanding other people so that you can work together as a team toward a shared goal.
 Your soft skills are hard.
-There are very few jobs where you work on your own in complete isoltion.
+There are very few jobs where you work on your own in complete isolation.
 For example, most software and hardware is designed, built, tested and used by teams of people.
 Many of these teams are large and have very diverse membership.
-This means that sooner or later you’re going to have to master the dark arts of working with other people by developing and deploying your softer skills. 😱
+This means that sooner or later you’re going to have to master the dark arts of working with other people by developing and deploying your softer skills.
+One of those softer skills you’ll need to continuously develop is written communication.

 Communicating with other people and working in teams is inherently difficult because we’re all human.
 There is good news and bad news…